mnaderi98/Machine-Vision/syllabus.md

 <h1>Lesson results :</h1>
 <p>
 <big>
-Students who successfully complete this course will be able to:
+Students who successfully complete this course will be able to:<br>
-1. Processing and analysis of gray level images to understand the scene
+1. Processing and analysis of gray level images to understand the scene<br>
-2. Binary image processing for simple problem solving
+2. Binary image processing for simple problem solving<br>
-3. Getting to know color and color images and using them to solve visual problems
+3. Getting to know color and color images and using them to solve visual problems<br>
-4. Solving two-dimensional solvable industrial problems using vision
+4. Solving two-dimensional solvable industrial problems using vision<br>
-5. Scene analysis for robot vision
+5. Scene analysis for robot vision<br>
 </big>
 </p>
 <h1>List of topics :</h1>